 The Access Initiative Elizabeth is a Research Analyst at WRI, where she conducts research and analysis on a variety of policy matters related to access to information, public participation and access to justice.
 Her work currently includes empowering communities in Indonesia and Mongolia to improve their environmental health through the use of their rights to access information.

-Ben Legow is the Project Coordinator for the Access Initiative.
-He manages TAI’s grants, finances and outreach.
-He supports TAI projects in Jamaica, Mongolia and Indonesia, as well as WRI’s Environmental Democracy Index and the Global Forest Watch Small Grants Fund.
+Emily van Bronkhorst is the Project Coordinator for the Access Initiative.
+She manages TAI’s grants, finances, and outreach as well as WRI's Global Forest Watch Small Grants Fund.